-Thinking your question might be stupid so not asking it.
+Mistake 4: Thinking that a question might be stupid so not asking it

 Some adverts suggest that making a personal injury claim is easy-peasy, so you might feel you can’t ask a question because your lawyer will think you are thick!
 Do not think like this.
 This is your claim and you have a right to know what is going on.
 It isn’t your day job to understand this area of law.
 Ask, ask, ask.
 I bet your lawyer couldn’t do your job.
 Personal injury law is really complicated.
 Frequently my team of brilliant lawyers will disagree on a point – which proves that there aren’t always black and white answers to questions.
 So feel free to ask your lawyer.